cjphawes/multiple-choice-quiz/README.md

 Welcome to TriviaX, an online general knowledge quiz, testing the users IQ to see if they are smart enough to know the answers to some common questions.

+The websites aim is to provide a somewhat challenging quiz to entertain online users.
 The questions are from a variety of categories and aren't specifically aimed at anyone or any subject in particular.
 There are 6 questions in total.

 Have a go and see if you can guess all six answers correctly!
 [TriviaX](https://cjphawes.github.io/multiple-choice-quiz/)